+The need for nurses to be knowledgeable, highly trained and well-educated is becoming essential.
+Today, nurses are required to make complex clinical decisions, that 25 years ago would almost undoubtedly have been made by doctors.
 The nursing scope is governed by the need driven by the contemporary population.
 This has increased the need for change in nursing education and continuing professional development to ensure that nurses and midwives are well equipped with knowledge and skills to make more complex decisions.

+The nursing profession is the largest single health profession in Fiji.
+Re-evaluating skill gap is critical to ensure continuing education addresses the demand required by the scope of practice, to create a sustainable nursing workforce for Fiji.
 Pacific Open Learning Health Net (POLHN) intern Ms Joy Juillard, Master of Science graduate from the University of Strathclyde in the United Kingdom, is currently conducting a study at Colonial War Memorial Hospital (CWMH) to better understand the needs of contemporary nursing.